proofrock/ws4sqlite/documentation/documentation/authentication.md

 ```

 If the token verification fails, the response will be returned after 1 second, to prevent brute forcing.
 The wait time is per database: different failed requests for the same database will "stack", while different databases will work concurrently.

+> ⚠️ Again, really: a client sends the credentials to ws4sql in plaintext, so it is better to be on a protected connection like HTTPS (e.g. by using a reverse proxy).
+See the [security](../security.md#authentication) page for further information.